Edge of the Continent Tour

 • Wine, beer and other post-ride drinks

-• Lunches and other optional mid-ride purchases
+• Optional mid-ride purchases

 • Bike rental